hallba/ChatBot/DEVELOPMENT.md

 For the latter case, search for definitions on <http://microsoft.github.io/TypeSearch/> and install them with `npm install --save @types/...`.

+### Adding new features

+The basic workflow below shows you how to add new features, with a worked example of stability proving.

+* Add a new intent to the LUIS model, with utterances ** e.g. intent = Stability, utterance = "Is the model stable" etc
+* Retrain the model and publish
+* Edit the function registerLUISDialog in src/dialogs/luis.ts to add a check for your new intent.
+For testing purposes, you can return the hard coded PROTOTYPE string
+>matches('Stability', (session) => {
+>    session.send(strings.PROTOTYPE)
+>})

 ### Deployment

 The production chat bot is hosted on https://bmabot.azurewebsites.net/ as an Azure Web App.
 Deployment happens automatically on pushing to the chatbot branch on the main repository.

 New deployments can be linked to the main or alternative repositories in a similar way through azure/git integration.
+To get a working bot you will need a luis model published on https://www.luis.ai/ (import the json in src/luis, train and publish), an azure bot service ID and password, and an azure blob storage account and key.

 Deployed web app must have the following variables set in Application settings:

-- MICROSOFT_APP_ID = Bot App ID
+* MICROSOFT_APP_ID = Bot App ID

-- MICROSOFT_APP_PASSWORD = Bot App Password
+* MICROSOFT_APP_PASSWORD = Bot App Password

-- BING_SPELLCHECK_KEY = Key for bing spellcheck
+* BING_SPELLCHECK_KEY = Key for bing spellcheck

-- LUIS_MODEL_ID = Model on luis service.
+* LUIS_MODEL_ID = Model on luis service.
 This can be created by uploading the model in ChatBot/src/LUIS

-- LUIS_KEY = LUIS key
+* LUIS_KEY = LUIS key

-- AZURE_STORAGE_ACCOUNT = blob storage account
+* AZURE_STORAGE_ACCOUNT = blob storage account

-- AZURE_STORAGE_ACCESS_KEY = key for storage account
+* AZURE_STORAGE_ACCESS_KEY = key for storage account

 Setting any more variables risks the deployed bot giving cryptic 500 errors due to clashes between application settings and automatically set variables.